magento/devdocs/.github/ISSUE_TEMPLATE/NEW_TOPIC.md

 ---
 name: New topic
 about: Create a request to add missing information to devdocs
-title: ''
+title: 'Request for a new topic'
-labels: ''
+labels: New Topic
 assignees: ''

 ---

-# New topic request

 ## Description